PhosAgro PJSC: Notice on coupon payment

 Notice on coupon payment

-Moscow PJSC Phosagro (Moscow Exchange, LSE: PHOR), one of the worlds leading vertically integrated phosphate-based fertilizer producers, hereby informs that, in line with the requirements of the Russian regulations presently in force, PJSC PhosAgro has arranged for a split payment of interest due on 23 July 2022 under the U.S.$500,000,000 3.05 per cent.
-Loan Participation Notes due 2025 (the "Notes") issued by, but with limited recourse to, PhosAgro Bond Funding Designated Activity Company (the "Issuer").
+Moscow PJSC Phosagro (Moscow Exchange, LSE: PHOR), one of the worlds leading vertically integrated phosphate-based fertilizer producers, further to its announcement dated 26 July 2022, hereby gives a further notice with respect to the U.S.$500,000,000 3.05 per cent.
+Loan Participation Notes due 2025 issued by, but with limited recourse to, PhosAgro Bond Funding Designated Activity Company.

-Accordingly, on 22 July 2022, PJSC PhosAgro arranged for a transfer of interest, in Russian Roubles, equivalent to the aggregate amount of interest payable to the Noteholders which hold their Notes through the Russian National Settlement Depository or other Russian custodians being the accountholders of foreign nominee holders for onward distribution to such Noteholders.
+On 27 July 2022, PJSC PhosAgro received an approval from the Ministry of Finance of the Russian Federation authorising the payment of the balance of interest in US Dollars, in respect of the Notes, which are held through foreign nominee holders.
+Upon receipt of the above approval, PJSC PhosAgro has promptly arranged for the payment of the Balance to the account of PhosAgro Bond Funding Designated Activity Company with the principal paying agent for subsequent distribution among the holders holding their Notes through foreign nominee holders.

-Simultaneously, PJSC PhosAgro applied to the Ministry of Finance of the Russian Federation ("MinFin") seeking approval of the balance of interest to be paid to the Issuers account with the principal paying agent in US Dollars.
-In line with the Russian regulations, the relevant approval is conditional, among other things, MinFin being satisfied that the payments to the Noteholders holding Notes through the Russian custodians having been duly made and the issue of such approval is entirely at MinFins discretion.
-PJSC PhosAgro intends to pay the balance of interest to the Issuers account with the principal paying agent promptly upon the MinFin approval being granted which will be announced separately.
+Earlier, the direct payments in Roubles to the holders holding the Notes through Russian nominee holders have been made.

 About Us